CumulusNetworks/docs/content/cumulus-netq-53/NVLink-Management/Upload-Custom-Certificates.md

 - A PEM-encoded server TLS certificate and its private key, signed by the same CA
 - A PKCS#12 (`.p12`) bundle for your switches, signed by the same CA, without password protection

-There is no required upload or rotation order among the three certificate types.
-If you replace the CA, sign all new server and switch certificates with the new CA.

-You must enable {{<link title="Maintenance Mode" text="maintenance mode">}} before rotating certificates.
+Before rotating certificates, set NetQ NVLink to maintenance mode, as described in the next section.

+### Maintenance Mode

+Maintenance mode is a low-noise state you enable while performing disruptive operations such as certificate rotation.
+While on, NetQ NVLink suppresses fault-tolerance recovery and some internal processes so your work does not trigger alerts or automatic recovery actions.

+You must enable maintenance mode before rotating certificates.
+Maintenance mode is a system setting named `maintenance.state`, with a value of `on` or `off` (default `off`).
+You manage it through the settings API.
 Rotation requests are rejected when it is off.

 - Enable maintenance mode.
 - Disable maintenance mode when rotation is complete so monitoring and fault-tolerance recovery resume.